-The overarching theme of the new Parks and Wildlife Strategic Directions is to focus our investment and resources on those programs that result in tangible improvements to on-ground management outcomes.
+The overarching theme of the Department of Parks and Wildlife’s Strategic Directions 2014-17 is to focus our investment and resources on those programs that result in tangible improvements to on-ground management outcomes.

 The natural assets of Western Australia are conserved and valued.

 To ensure that the nature of Western Australia is protected and conserved, for its intrinsic values and to enrich people’s lives.

 WHAT WE DO